Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 - Dual-write or replay logs briefly for stateful services.
 Raff supports private VPC networking to simplify cross-VM coordination.

-- Lower DNS TTL to 60 seconds 24 hours before cutover.
+- Lower DNS TTL before cutover.
 Switch records during a low-traffic window.

-- Keep the Contabo VM running 7 days as rollback, then cancel.
+- Keep the Contabo VM running temporarily as rollback, then cancel.

 Both Cloud VPS and Cloud VDS source VMs migrate the same way.